jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

 varieties[15][1].dim
 ```
 as a variety.
-We can see, that there is only one irreducible component, so the slow manifold is
+We can see that there is only one irreducible component, so the slow manifold is
 ``\mathcal{V}_{\mathbb{R}}(H) = \{(B,S,0) \mid B,S \in \mathbb{R}\}``
-with dimension ``s=2`` as desired.
+with (real) dimension ``s=2`` as desired.

 We need to define the slow manifold explicitly in order to check whether the
 reduction exists.
-This also allows us to substitute the variables that got reduced according to
+This also allows to substitute the variables that got reduced according to the
-the slow manifold in the reduced system.
+slow manifold in the reduced system.
 ```@example 1
 set_manifold!(reduction, [B, S, 0])
 ```

 Note that in this case any generic point on the affine variety is non-singular
-and can be chosen.
+and can be chosen as ``x_0``.
 Thus, we don't have to call `set_point!` to set a non-singular point explicitly
 on whose neighbourhood the reduction exists.
 This also means ``\dim \mathcal{V}_{\mathbb{C}}(f(\cdot,\pi^\star)) = \dim